 |Easy tracking||Onus is on you to pack it properly|

 |Typically fast delivery||Insurance may be inadequate if there is damage|

-How much does parcel shipping cost?
+How much does parcel shipping cost for computers?

-The cost of shipping your computers and servers using parcel shipping services depends on the size and weight of your shipment(s), as well as the distance it is travelling and how quickly you need it to arrive.
+The cost of shipping your computers and servers using parcel shipping services depends on the size and weight of your shipment(s), as well as the distance it is traveling and how quickly you need it to arrive.
 Any packages that exceed a carrier’s weight or size restrictions may be subject to additional fees.
 You will also pay more for expedited delivery and professional packing services.

-For example, a 20 lb box measuring 24” x 12” x 12” being shipped from Austin to Portland will cost around $50 for regular ground transportation, and can reach up to $225 for next day air service.
+For example, a 20 lb box measuring 24” x 12” x 12” being shipped from Austin to Portland will cost around $50 for regular ground transportation and can reach up to $225 for next day air service.

 When should I use parcel shipping to ship computers and servers?

 - You’re not shipping many pieces of equipment or they are small items or shipments weighing less than 70 lbs combined, with measurements less than 108” in length or 165” in girth

 - You feel confident you can pack your equipment securely enough to survive rough handling and maybe some drops